JunyaoPu/junyaopu.github.io/_posts/2022-05-01-AI-Development-Day-1.markdown

 * Start your AI development in the Jupyter notebook on your local browser.

 # What's next
-"Configure an AWS S3 bucket in conjunction with the EC2 instance to efficiently transfer files/datasets using AWS S3 instead of SSH.
+Configure an AWS S3 bucket in conjunction with the EC2 instance to efficiently transfer files/datasets using AWS S3 instead of SSH.